miqqie/dsai_job_dashboard/README.md

 * `.dockerignore` - Prevents unnecessary files from being copied into the Docker image, making builds faster and smaller.
 * `SGJobData.csv`

-> **Note:** CSV dataset is not included in the repo due to confidentiality.
+> **Note:** The CSV dataset is not included in the repo due to confidentiality.
 If you do not have access to the dataset, you can view the [live demo](https://huggingface.co/spaces/Miqqie/job) instead.

 3. **Launch the Dashboard**